Clinical Supervision Training Series

 Across the three-level series, participants engage with:

-Foundations and ethics of clinical supervision
+- Foundations and ethics of clinical supervision

-Supervisor roles, authority, and responsibility
+- Supervisor roles, authority, and responsibility

-Developmental models of supervision and readiness
+- Developmental models of supervision

-Power, identity, and culturally responsive supervision
+- Power, identity, and culturally responsive supervision

-Reflective supervision and use of self
+- Reflective supervision and use of self

-Teaching clinical judgment and scope of practice
+- Clinical judgment, teaching, and scope of practice

-Evaluation, feedback, and developmental tracking
+- Evaluation, feedback, and developmental support

-Rupture, repair, and critical conversations
+- Rupture, repair, and difficult conversations

-Remediation, gatekeeping, and supervision endings
+- Remediation, gatekeeping, and supervision endings

-Documentation, liability, and supervisory accountability
+- Documentation, liability, and supervisory accountability

-Group supervision and facilitation dynamics
+- Group supervision and facilitation dynamics

-Technology and AI considerations in supervision
+- Technology, documentation, and AI in supervision

-Trauma exposure, burnout, and moral injury
+- Trauma exposure, burnout, and moral injury

-Supervisory leadership, systems thinking, and sustainability
+- Supervisory leadership, systems thinking, and sustainability

-Supervision philosophy and professional identity development
+- Supervision philosophy and professional identity development

 HOW THE TRAINING IS STRUCTURED